jgoulah/mastering-failure/oscon2015.md

 # can study the system at any time

-^ if field experts study the system, you can find the same things you would in a postmortem, presumably before they even happen
+^ if field experts (eg. engineers) study the system, you can find the same things you would in a postmortem, presumably before they even happen

 ---